Endometrial (Uterine) Cancer: The Basics

 - Abnormal bleeding (in between periods/heavier or longer periods).

 - Blood in the urine or stool.

-Keep in mind these symptoms are not specific to endometrial cancer and could be caused by another condition.
+Keep in mind these symptoms are not specific to endometrial cancer and may be caused by something else.

 Diagnosis of Endometrial Cancer

-The only way to know for sure if a tumor in the endometrium is cancerous is to have a biopsy.
+The only way to know for sure if a tumor in the endometrium is cancer is to have a biopsy.
 This can be done in your provider’s office or in an operating room.
-Your provider will take a sample of cells to be examined under a microscope.
-A pathology report summarizes these results and is sent to your healthcare provider.
+Your provider will take a sample of cells to be looked at under a microscope.
+A pathology report goes over these results and is sent to your healthcare provider.
 This report is an important part of planning your treatment.
-You can request a copy of your report for your records.
+You can ask for a copy of your report for your records.